eosio-eps/EEPs/EEPS/eep-7.md

 ---

-## Technical Specification
+# Technical Specification

 The following specification sets out to define the technical standards used and the actual composition of an EOSIO Signing Request payload.

-Examples in this specification uses the JSON representation of the ABI data.
+> Note: Examples in this specification uses the JSON representation of the ABI data.

 ## Signing Request Specification